Sharedigm/.github/profile/README.md

 ## Features

-The Sharedigm OS can be used as a cloud operating system to manage and share your files or to build cloud based platforms for a wide variety of purposes.
+Sharedigm can be used to manage and share your files or to build your own customized cloud based platforms for a wide variety of purposes.

 - Hostable it yourself!
 - Enjoy the easy and intuitive user interface.